-To turn on the simulation change the Simulation_Mode value to 1 and ensure the correct Fence is selected.
+To turn on the simulation via the code ensure the WIFI_Enabled = 1 and change the Simulation_Mode value to 1.
+Ensure the correct Fence is selected.

 The Arduino sketch monitors the GEO Fence by calculating where the mowers position is (Lat & Long) compared to the theoretical line of the fence between the 2 nearest coordinates.
 When the mower enters the zone of the 2 coordinates the software starts to compare the mowers coordinates to the projected line between the Geo points.
 If the vehicle/mower crosses over the line between these 2 points the mower is reported as Out (0) of the fence.

 Another way would be to calculate and create an array of all the possible GPS coordinates "IN" the fence and compare the vehicles/mowers position to this array.
 This array however would/could be huge depending on the area being monitored and require a lot of processing power to manage, which we dont have available, or cant realistically afford or justify for these projects.